kuwarpj/offline-first-note-app/README.md

 The app uses IndexedDB to persist notes locally, allowing complete offline operation.

 ## Status-Based Note Management
-Notes are tagged with statuses such as synced, unsynced and Error, allowing us to handle synchronization more intelligently when the network is restored.
+Notes are tagged with statuses such as synced, unsynced and Error, allowing us to handle synchronization when the network is restored.

 ## Simple Conflict Resolution (Currently Missing)